 Trying to stick to a budget when you have kids to look after is tricky.
 Expenses can pop up at anytime and it's good to talk to your kids properly when money gets tight.
-It'll help you to budget and can act as a great learning curve for your children and help them to deal with money in the future.
+It'll help you to budget, and can act as a great learning curve for your children for when they need to deal with money in the future.

 So how do you manage expectations if you're struggling with your finances?

 With adults, it’s a little easier.
 Yes, having a conversation around money can be tricky, but they'll always understand.

 With kids, it’s not that simple.
 It’s very easy to fall into the trap of wanting to keep up with their peers, have the latest gadgets and must-have toys, or the latest label on their clothes.

 My husband and I talk about money with our daughter, not the detail of what we earn or anything like that, but more around the cost of things and the importance of saving for things you want.

 It's good to just open up a dialogue and be honest with your kids.
 They're also not stupid and will generally be able to sense when you're stressed.